𝐕𝐀𝐋𝐔𝐄 𝐈𝐍𝐕𝐄𝐒𝐓𝐈𝐍𝐆 - 𝐖𝐀𝐑𝐑𝐄𝐍 𝐁𝐔𝐅𝐅𝐄𝐓𝐓

 -Free cash flow: This is important for liquidity planning and shows what free cash flow is left over for dividends, share buybacks and repayment of debt (FCF = cash flow from operating activities - cash flow from investing activities).

--Understand the business model!-->This of course is independent of the investment approach.
+-Understand the business model-->This is of course independent of the investment approach.

-Index for your own research at www:
+Index for your own research on www:

 -Value Investing

--The most important ratios for stocks
+-The most important key figures for shares

--The structure of an annual report
+-Structure of an annual report

 -Warren Buffett and Charlie Munger